bitdev-community/dependabot-demo/README.md

 1. Go to the "Settings" section in your repository.
 2. Create a secret named `BIT_CONFIG_USER_TOKEN` under "Secrets and variables" -> "Dependabot".
-3. The value for this secret should be your Bit user token, which you can retrieve by running `bit config get user.token` in your terminal.
+3. The value for this secret, use a [Bit token](https://bit.dev/reference/config/bit-config/#user.token) with the right permission level.

 ## Step 2: Configure Dependabot for Bit